 We interpret these results as follows.
-First, bare utterances result from maximally strong evidence: when certainty of p is high, the claim that p may be made directly.
+First, bare utterances result from very strong evidence: when certainty of p is very high, the claim that p may be made directly.
 As evidence strength decreases, speakers employ evidential devices that track evidence strength.
 In German, due to the lexical inventory of discourse particles, speakers have a choice of using epistemic adverbs such as vermutlich, epistemic muss, and particles like wohl.
 As Figure 3 shows, speakers tend to use muss and wohl instead of the respective adverb when the degree of evidence strength is higher.
 In other words, when investigating the dependence on evidence strength for p, we find that muss and wohl pattern together, in contrast to other modal means such as vermutlich.
-This is an interesting result given what we have discussed in Section 1.2 above, since our results suggest a meaning difference between discourse particles and otherwise synonymous adverbs in the domain of speaker commitment that has not been observed in the theoretical literature at all.
+This is an interesting result given what we have discussed in Section 1.2 above, since our results suggest a a use-conditional difference between discourse particles and otherwise synonymous adverbs in the domain of speaker commitment that has not been observed in the theoretical literature at all and that is due to use conditions rather than to fundamental semantic differences.
+On the other hand, we see that epistemic müssen patterns with wohl with regard to felicitous evidential environments, and this parallel is again indicating similar use restrictions rather than semantic differences and/or similarities between modal expressions and discourse particles that are discussed in the literature.

+While there was a clear effect of evidence type on the choice of must/muss, in line with the claims of vFG, there are two things worth noting: first, that this effect was not absolute.
+That is, in both English and German, must/muss was sometimes chosen even when the evidence provided was direct.
+Second, the additional effect of evidence strength above and beyond evidence type in English suggests that theories of evidential devices take into account not just type, but strength of evidence as well, even though, as shown in Experiment 1, the two are correlated.

 4 Experiment 3a: Comprehension (listener belief)

 We next tested the flip side of the communicative coin: What are the inferences that listeners draw when observing the various evidential devices explored in Experiment 2?
-In particular, depending on the utterance u used to communicate about p, (i) how strong are listeners’ resulting beliefs in p; (ii) what do they take the speaker to be committed to in uttering u; and (iii) what do they believe to be the strength of the evidence for p the speaker was in possession of when producing u?
+In particular, depending on the utterance u used to communicate about p, (i) how strong are listeners’ resulting beliefs in p; (ii) what do they take the speaker to be committed to in uttering u; and (iii) what do they believe to be the type and strength of the evidence for p the speaker was in possession of when producing u?
 Experiment 3a addresses questions (i) and (iii) and Experiment 3b addresses questions (ii) and (iii).
 We first report Experiment 3a.
 The English and German experiments were identical except for the language of testing and the target utterances presented to participants: English participants saw the set in (10), German participants the one in (11).

 4.1 Methods